Shamana7/lexiguid-android-offline/README.md

 - The **online version** is separate and complete.
 APIs were provided by backend.
 - This **offline module** was designed and debugged from scratch.
 - For RAG knowledge base format and the Python embedding pipeline, speak to the backend/ML engineer.
-- The architecture is clean and ready to extend — RAG just needs the KB files.
+- The architecture is clean and ready to extend — RAG just needs the KB files dropped in.
+- Full technical knowledge transfer document uploaded in the work drive: `LexiGuid_KnowledgeTransfer.docx`